-VT UCF's public tree inventory approach and tool have been developed to engage citizens in the care and management of their trees and forests, and help them to identify, prioritize, and take action on the management needs identified in their inventory.
-Our Vermont Tree Inventory Guide highlights benefits of trees and types of tree inventories appropriate for VT communities.
+VT UCF's municipal tree inventory approach and tools have been developed to engage community members in the care and management of their trees and forests, and help them to identify, prioritize, and take action on the management needs identified in their inventory.
+Our Vermont Tree Inventory Guide highlights the benefits of trees and types of tree inventories appropriate for communities throughout Vermont.

-Since 2013, the majority of VT UCF's tree inventory support of Vermont communities has fallen under two initiatives: the Care of the Urban Forest Project and ash inventories for community preparedness for the emerald ash borer.
-The Care of the Urban Forest Project wrapped up in 2016 and we are now continuing to support public tree inventories in Vermont to additional communities on a request basis (first-come, first-served).
+Since 2013, the majority of VT UCF's tree inventory support of Vermont communities has fallen under two initiatives: municipal tree inventories and ash inventories to support community preparedness for emerald ash borer.
+We support municipal tree inventories in Vermont on a request basis (first-come, first-served).

-If you are interested in collaborating with us on a public tree inventory, please contact Elise Schadler.
+If you are interested in assistance conducting a muncipal tree inventory, please contact Joanne Garton.

 Essex Junction (2013-2014)